bit101/gifloopcoder/src/docs/tips.md

 ![](images/5.10.png)

 You'll also notice that the New, Open, Save and Compile buttons in the toolbar are hidden, as these only apply to code in the integrated editor.
+And the snippets dropdowns are gone as there would be no place to insert a snippet.

 However, now you'll need a way of loading the script that you are working on in your external editor.